elid0928/containers/pacloud/postgresql/README.md

 ### Configuring time zone

-The Bitnami PostgreSQL Image allows configuring the time zone for PostgreSQL with the following environment variables:
+The Pacloud PostgreSQL Image allows configuring the time zone for PostgreSQL with the following environment variables:

 - `POSTGRESQL_TIMEZONE`: Sets the time zone for displaying and interpreting time stamps.
 - `POSTGRESQL_LOG_TIMEZONE`: Sets the time zone used for timestamps written in the server log.

 ### Modify pg_hba.conf

-By default, the Bitnami PostgreSQL Image generates `local` and `md5` entries in the pg_hba.conf file.
+By default, the Pacloud PostgreSQL Image generates `local` and `md5` entries in the pg_hba.conf file.
 In order to adapt to any other requirements or standards, it is possible to change the pg_hba.conf file by:

-- Mounting your own pg_hba.conf file in `/bitnami/postgresql/conf`
+- Mounting your own pg_hba.conf file in `/pacloud/postgresql/conf`
 - Using the `POSTGRESQL_PGHBA_REMOVE_FILTERS` with a comma-separated list of patterns.
 All lines that match any of the patterns will be removed.
 For example, if we want to remove all `local` and `md5` authentication (in favour of hostssl only connections, for example), set `POSTGRESQL_PGHBA_REMOVE_FILTERS=local, md5`.

 ### Preloading shared libraries